albertexye/CodeConverter/README.md

 ## Usage

 1. Set the API Key by clicking the key icon at the bottom right.
+[How to get a Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key)

 2. Select the source and target programming languages.